-Another 24 words (2 lines of text) are included under the topic Early Coulie Notables in all our PDF Extended History products and printed products wherever possible.
+Another 30 words (2 lines of text) are included under the topic Early Coulie Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Coulie family to Ireland

 Some of the Coulie family moved to Ireland, but this topic is not covered in this excerpt.

 Another 111 words (8 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Coulie family